Introduction

 Schistocytes, also known as fragmented red blood cells (RBCs), have a distinct appearance on a peripheral blood smear.
 Their fragmented RBC morphology can offer clues about potential underlying conditions that damage or shear RBCs as they travel through the bloodstream.

-Appearance on Blood Smear
+RBC Morphology Appearance on the Blood Smear

-• Fragmented Cell Pieces: The defining feature of a schistocyte is its fragmented appearance.
+- Fragmented Cell Pieces: The defining feature of a schistocyte is its fragmented appearance.
 The cell is broken into pieces of various sizes and shapes, resembling triangles, helmets, or teardrops.

-• Variable Size: The fragmented pieces of schistocytes can be small or large depending on the severity of the damage.
+- Variable Size: The fragmented pieces of schistocytes can be small or large depending on the severity of the damage.

 Causes of Schistocytes